What are Research Agendas and what purposes do they serve?

 - Contribute directly and indirectly to one or more overarching, multi-project visions and/or research roadmaps.

-XR is an umbrella term which is used to encompass both Virtual and Augmented Reality.
 Virtual and Augmented Reality have different use cases: AR relies on the user’s context in the real world, as detected by sensors, to trigger the introduction of digital information which can then be manipulated.
 For more information about these concepts, please read about Milgram’s Continuum.

 AR and VR can be used by students, citizens, tourists as well as for employee training and improving workplace performance, decision making and planning.